aragon/osx/packages/contracts/docs/core/01-how-it-works/02-framework/02-plugin-management/01-plugin-repo/index.md

 ### The `PuginRepo` Contract

 The `PluginRepo` contract versions the releases of a `Plugin`.
 Each plugin starts as version `1.0`.
-When you release the first version of a plugin, a new plugin repository is created for you by the aragonOS framework in which you are the maintainer.
+When you release the first version of a plugin, a new plugin repository is created for you by the aragonOSx framework in which you are the maintainer.
 The creation process is described in the [plugin repo creation process](./01-plugin-repo-creation.md) section.

 The `PluginRepo` contract inherits from the `PermissionManager` <!-- add link --> and allows the maintainer of the repository to create new versions with the `createVersion` function: